Peesounds9/Opus-converter/README.md

 so a transient API outage doesn't take the bot offline.
 Cache files live in `data/rates.json` and `data/rates_meta.json` and are persisted across restarts.

+> **Railway / ephemeral hosts:** the local `data/` cache is wiped on
+> redeploy.
+To keep it, add a Railway Volume mounted at `/app/data`.
+Otherwise
+> the bot just re-fetches on first request, which is fine — it just costs
+> one extra API call.

 ## Development notes